AxonIQ/reference-guide/part2/testing.md

     Verifies that the payloads of the Messages matches the given matcher.
 The given matcher must match against a list containing each of the Messages payload.
 The Payloads Matching matcher is typically used as the outer matcher to prevent repetition of payload matchers.

 Below is a small code sample displaying the usage of these matchers.
-In this example, we expect two events to be stored and published.
+In this example, we expect two events to be published.
 The first event must be a "ThirdEvent", and the second "aFourthEventWithSomeSpecialThings".
 There may be no third event, as that will fail against the "andNoMore" matcher.

 ``` java
 fixture.given(new FirstEvent(), new SecondEvent())